Amsterdam is an incredibly diverse city and there are some really cool hotels in Amsterdam that are worth checking out!

 As a capital, Amsterdam is a small city (only 845.000 inhabitants!).
 You can walk or bike pretty much everywhere.
 But, public transport in Amsterdam is great too.
 Trains, trams, and buses run frequently and are pretty reliable.
 Even the train journey from Schiphol Airport to any of the train stations in Amsterdam takes only 10-15 minutes!

-Schiphol Airport is served by 100+ airlines, including KLM (Royal Dutch Airlines) with flights to 300+ destinations around the world.
-So getting to Amsterdam should be pretty easy, no matter where you are traveling from.
+Schiphol Airport is served by 100+ airlines, so getting to Amsterdam should be pretty easy, no matter where you are traveling from.

 More time consuming might be choosing your accommodation.
 With so many cool hotels and apartments, you might wonder what’s the best place to stay for you.